Our Record of Accomplishments

 Senator Jim Inhofe (OK)

 Senator Inhofe has voted against each of the bailouts.
 He also leads the opposition in the Senate to the so-called "cap and trade" proposal that is actually a huge "cap and tax" that will cost every family in the United States, at least, $3,000 per year.
 As a result, he has been targeted by left-wing environmentalists.
+In the 114th Congress, Senator Inhofe will serve as the Chairman of Environment and Public Works Committee.
 Senator Inhofe is also a leader in the Senate Armed Services Committee to keep our nation's military strong.
 He has visited our soldiers in Iraq and Afghanistan literally dozens of times.
 CVF is proud to have helped Senator Inhofe in his campaigns for the U.S. House and U.S. Senate.

 Senator Mike Lee (UT)